kennwhite/install-letsencrypt/README.md

 ## LetsEncrypt Client Installers

-### A Suite of simple install scripts for the LetsEncrypt official certificate client on most major *nix OS (Debian, AWS, CentOS, RedHat, FreeBSD)
+### A suite of simple install scripts for the LetsEncrypt official certificate client on most major *nix OS (Debian, AWS, CentOS, RedHat, FreeBSD)

 This is a minimal, repeatable set of scripts to stand up the official [Let's Encrypt](https://letsencrypt.org/) certificate management [ACME client tool](https://github.com/letsencrypt/letsencrypt).
 Let's Encrypt is a really important